Welcome to today's edition of the Rush 24-7 podcast.

 It's so bad.

-And I I'm working every day to do anything I can to make sure that these prices come to and then I might stand a chance.
+And I'm working every day to do anything I can to make sure that these prices come down.

-But if I gave a speech in which I tried to inspire and motivate people to overcome obstacles that we face in life each and every day, rather than say, gosh, that's so bad.
+But if I gave a speech in which I tried to inspire and motivate people to overcome obstacles that we face in life each and every day, rather than say, guys, that's so bad.

 I feel so sorry for you.